2024-2025 Entry Level Firefighter Recruitment Opening Summer 2024!

 Firefighting is a career like no other.
 It takes extreme dedication, both physically and emotionally.
 By becoming a firefighter, you will gain a fulfilling, lifelong career with a close team environment and excellent benefits.

-Currently, the Boise Fire Department has 288 full time employees, 17 Fire Stations, a Hazardous Materials Team, ARFF team, Dive Team and a Technical Rescue Team.
-The Department serves a population of 218,000 residents in 130+ square miles.
+Currently, the Boise Fire Department has over 300 full time employees, 17 Fire Stations, a Hazardous Materials Team, ARFF team, Dive Team and a Technical Rescue Team.
+The Department serves a population of more than 300,000 residents over 130 square miles in Boise and surrounding areas.

 Minimum qualifications for a firefighter position: